MashambaHack/Root/README.md

 We think that more intelligent land use in urban, peri-urban, rural, and aquatic areas is the key to abundance.
 We think crowdgrowing is a solution, we think open source technology is a model and solution.

-Developers sitting down with urban farmers and treating them like stakeholders to identify their obstacles, bottlenecks, and problems will result in new open source technologies to help the human race feed inself in a sustainable manner.
+Developers sitting down with urban farmers and treating them like stakeholders to identify their obstacles, bottlenecks, and problems will result in new open source technologies to help the human race feed itself in a sustainable manner.

 Right now, food needs open source like open source needs food.